thedunston/troublevent/README.md

 `go build -o Lab18.bin`

 You have a new incident response hire and assessing their skill level to determine the training and mentoring they need.
-On a VM, the new hire downloads Lab18.bin and then sees the message "An IDS alerted to a host communicating with a known malicious IP.
-Investigate and find out what happened."
+On a VM, the new hire downloads Lab18.bin, excutes it, and then sees the message:

+        An IDS alerted to a host communicating with a known malicious IP.
+Investigate and find out what happened.